-You are eager to buy an aquarium but have very little space?
-Just because there isn’t much space it doesn’t mean you have to abandon the dream.
+Are you eager to buy an aquarium but have very little space?
+Just because there isn’t much space, it doesn’t mean you have to abandon the dream.

-A small aquarium also called a nano aquarium, is a transparent, most often glass tank with a water capacity of about 5-8 gallons.
-Such tank is inexpensive, less difficult to clean and quite easy to fit into an interior.
-The only difficult moment in organizing a home mini-aquarium is the selection of fish – not all species can live in limited space.
+A small aquarium, also called a nano aquarium, is a transparent, most often glass tank with a water capacity of about 5-8 gallons.
+Such a tank is inexpensive, less complicated to clean, and quite easy to fit into an interior.
+The only awkward moment in organizing a home mini-aquarium is the selection of fish – not all species can live in limited space.

-The complexity of the choice lies in several points:
+The complexity of choice lies in several points:

 - Size of aquatic vertebrates (large species cannot live in small aquariums);